K-means clustering: Standard algorithm (naive k-means)

+The objective function in k-means is the WCSS (within cluster sum of squares).
+After each iteration, the WCSS monotonically decreases, giving a nonnegative monotonically decreasing sequence.
+This guarantees that the k-means always converges, but not necessarily to the global optimum.

-The algorithm has converged when the assignments no longer change.
-The algorithm is not guaranteed to find the optimum.
+The algorithm has converged when the assignments no longer change or equivalently, when the WCSS has become stable.
+The algorithm is not guaranteed to find the optimal cluster assignment.

 The algorithm is often presented as assigning objects to the nearest cluster by distance.
 Using a different distance function other than (squared) Euclidean distance may prevent the algorithm from converging.
 Various modifications of k-means such as spherical k-means and k-medoids have been proposed to allow using other distance measures.